goatvisuals/Auto-Big-Picture/README.md

 # Auto-Big-Picture 🎮

-Automatically launch/close Steam big picture mode when a controller is connected or disconnected on linux.
+Automatically launch/close Steam Big Picture mode when a controller is connected or disconnected on linux.

 <br>